OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-error-handling.md

 > [!NOTE]
 > The preceding table lists error messages you may encounter while using the Excel JavaScript API.
 If you are working with the Common API instead of the application-specific Excel JavaScript API, see [Office Common API error codes](../reference/javascript-api-for-office-error-codes.md) to learn about relevant error messages.

-## Solutions

-### `OperationCellsExceedLimit` errors

-The `OperationCellsExceedLimit` error indicates that the attempted operation affects more than 33,554,000 cells, which is the maximum number of cells that the operation can process.

-If the `TableColumnCollection.add` API triggers this error, confirm that there is no unintentional data within the worksheet but outside of the table.
-In particular, check for data in the right-most columns of the worksheet.
-Remove the unintended data to resolve this error.
-One way to verify how many cells that an operation processes is to run the following calculation: *(number of table rows) x (16383 - (number of table columns))*.
-The number 16383 is the maximum number of columns that Excel supports.

 ## See also